 You should use glass containers (rather than plastic) for preparing and storing perfumes.
 Make sure you record, date and name each blend and be prepared to wait for days or weeks once you have made your perfume as ageing is necessary to smooth out and mellow the raw-ingredient smell – allow your blend to age in a cool, dry, dark area.

-‘You can do what you want, of course, but when I’m working with new oils or new combinations, I usually start with equal amounts – for examples, two drops of ginger, two drops of jasmine, and two drops of sandalwood,’ says American Sherill Pociecha, who mixes her own perfume.
+‘You can do what you want, of course, but when I’m working with new oils or new combinations, I usually start with equal amounts – for example, two drops of ginger, two drops of jasmine, and two drops of sandalwood,’ says American Sherill Pociecha, who mixes her own perfume.

 If you have a background in chemistry and like technical books, The Chemistry of Fragrances by D. H. Pybus and C. S. Sell is a useful sourcebook for would-be perfume-makers.

 But the actual fragrance is just a very small part of the total perfume package, as all the big perfume-makers know.
-You will need good packaging – attractive bottles, pretty printed labels and possibly extras such as ribbons, dried flowers or coloured plastic wrapping and boxes.
+You will need good packaging – attractive bottles, pretty printed labels and extras such as ribbons, dried flowers or coloured plastic wrapping and boxes.
 If you are artistic, or you know someone that is who will help you, this can be the really fun part about it.

 It’s important to work out your marketing concept before you make your final selection of a fragrance.
 You want the concept – the image of the fragrance – to work in tandem with the scent.
 Don’t go overboard on frills.
-Try to find a simple theme and express it in a simple yet creative way – it’s easier and usually much cheaper, but is still likely to sell as well as more fussy things.
+Try to find a theme and express it in a simple yet creative way – it’s easier and usually much cheaper, but is still likely to sell as well as more fussy things.

 The mark-up on perfumes is very high, so if you are successful you could earn thousands a month, but it will take a while to build the business up to this kind of level.
 Some tips to help you start are:

-- Make sure you start with a modest range.
+- Begin with a modest range.

-- Keep your overheads low.
-Make the stuff in your kitchen or your garden shed if you have one.
+- Keep your overheads low – make the stuff in your kitchen or your garden shed if you have one.

-- Remember the Body Shop.
-Anita Roddick used sample bottles to sell her creams and potions originally.
+- Remember The Body Shop Anita Roddick used sample bottles to sell her creams and potions originally.
 Look for cheap but effective bottles and containers.